Project-Books/book-project/.github/conduct/resolutions.md

 This is if we have concluded that there was no violation.

 Alternatively, we could come to this decision if the person who violated the code of conduct has genuinely and voluntarily (i.e. without the project owner asking them to) apologised and pledged not to commit the violation again.
-A level 1 response be made if this is the first time that the individual involved has committed this offence.
+In this case, the project owner will confirm that they have witnessed the violation and that no further action is required as the offender has already apologised.
+This option is at the discretion of the project owner.

 ### Level 2: a public reprimand

-If an individual has committed a violation, this will be in a public place (e.g. a pull request, commit message or in an issue).
-A public reprimand may be issued.
+A public reprimand may be issued in response to a public violation.
 In the event of a violation, a public reprimand will usually be the first point of call.
 Think of this as a warning.

 If the individual becomes hostile after a public reprimand, a temporary or permanent ban will be put in place.